About

 In 2024–2025, I was a Visiting Scholar in the Department of Sociology at Columbia University and a member of the Trust Collaboratory.

-I earned my Ph.D. in Sociology from Masaryk University in the Czech Republic, where my research focused on feminist sociology and postcolonial studies.
+I earned my Ph.D. in Sociology from Masaryk University in the Czech Republic, where my research focused on feminist sociology, postcolonial studies, gender, intimacy, and the body in Iran.
 During my doctoral training, I was also a Ph.D. fellow at the University of Vienna, the University of Graz, and the University of Toronto—experiences that broadened my transnational academic perspective.
 At Masaryk, I directed the Postcolonial Studies Working Group (2015–2021) and contributed to the Gender Match project.

-Across these experiences, my scholarship investigates how social hierarchies of knowledge are produced, contested, and reproduced in academic institutions, policy frameworks, and everyday knowledge practices.
+Across these experiences, my scholarship investigates how social hierarchies are produced, contested, and reproduced in academic institutions, policy frameworks, public debates, and everyday knowledge practices.